-Back in 2003 till 2007, I used to be a penetration tester.
-It was here that I found out people were the weakest link.
-Hackers, like most people, tend to choose the path of least resistance when they compromise the security of organisations, and that path is more often than not through people.
+From 2003 until 2007, I was a penetration tester.
+It was during that time that I realized people were the weakest link when it came to cyber security.
+Hackers, like most people, tend to choose the path of least resistance when they compromise the security of organizations, and that path is more often than not through people.

-But when I went into the same companies with my PowerPoint slides to teach about security, I thought it was my time to shine and everyone would love to hear what I had to say.
-To my surprise, this was not the case and I soon realized that I was almost sucking their will to live out of their eyes, maybe a little too dramatic, but this was very boring.
+When I went into those same companies with my PowerPoint slides to teach people about cyber security, I thought it would be my time to shine.
+I thought everyone would love to hear what I had to say.
+To my surprise, this was not the case and I soon felt that I was almost sucking people’s will to live out of their eyes.
+That’s maybe a little bit too dramatic, but my lecture was just that boring to them.

 I believe that we the humans are the best virus protections ourselves if we are made aware and reminded constantly on different threats.

 My mission is to turn every employee into a cybersecurity taskforce by educating them in a fun and efficient way.